 US oil and gas rigs

-According to Baker Hughes (BHI), in the week ending November 25, 2015, the total US rig count lost nine crude oil rigs, while the natural gas rig count fell by four.
-The crude oil rig count returned to its falling trend after rising briefly a few weeks ago.
-The natural gas rig count trend seems uncertain.
+According to Baker Hughes (BHI), in the week ending October 16, 2015, the US rig count decreased by ten crude oil rigs, while the natural gas rig count increased by three rigs.
+One miscellaneous rig was idled last week.
+Crude oil rigs have continued to decrease in the past seven weeks.
+The natural gas rig count has been volatile, but it is on a downward trend.

 Why rig count trends matter

-Rising rig counts could indicate a potential rise in the supplies in the months to come.
+Rising rig counts could indicate a potential increase in supplies in the months to come.
 In contrast, falling rig counts point to a potential stagnation in supplies.

-The 61% fall in the active rigs over the past year indicates a fall in exploration and production activity by upstream oil and gas companies.
-Falling natural gas rig counts over the past year would negatively impact natural gas compression service providers like Archrock (AROC).
+The 59% fall in active rigs in the past year indicates a decrease in exploration and production activity by upstream oil and gas companies.
+Falling natural gas rig counts over the past year would negatively affect natural gas compression services providers such as Exterran Holdings (EXH) and Exterran Partners (EXLP).

-Lower crude oil and natural gas production could also negatively impact midstream energy MLPs like Williams Partners (WPZ), Energy Transfer Partners (ETP), MarkWest Energy Partners (MWE), and Enbridge Energy Partners (EEP) due to lower volumes.
+Lower crude oil and natural gas production could also negatively affect midstream energy MLPs such as Williams Partners (WPZ), Energy Transfer Partners (ETP), MarkWest Energy Partners (MWE), and Enbridge Energy Partners (EEP) due to lower volumes.